dysbulic/ShareIt/README.md

 ## License

+All this code is under the Affero GNU General Public License for non-proffit, personal and/or academic purposses, and I will thank you if you send me an email to tell me your story and add some references to this project if this is your case.
+Regarding to other cases, I would be able to give you a commercial license, please contact me to talk about it.

-All this code is under the Affero GNU General Public License.
-Regarding to the core of the application at js/webp2p (that I'll distribute as an independent library/framework some date in the future) I am willing to relicense it under the BSD/MIT/Apache license, I simply ask that you email me and tell me why.
+The core of the application at js/webp2p (that I'll distribute as an independent library/framework some date in the future) I am willing to relicense it under the BSD/MIT/Apache license, I simply ask that you email me and tell me why.
 I'll almost certainly agree.